 - CT and MRI: 2017.
 Data are based on expanded sample as of 2017.
 It can be assumed that data prior to 2017 are overestimated.

 Greece

-Source of data: Estimates based on National Organisation for Healthcare Provision (EOPYY), Public Hospitals, Ambulatory Care providers.
+Source of data: Estimates based on National Organisation for Healthcare Provision (EOPYY), Public Hospitals, and Ambulatory Care providers.

 - The figures represent number of exams both in hospitals and in outpatient units (diagnostic centers).
+Deviation from the definition:

 Hungary